JackDilger/spins-and-needles-ms4/README.md

 This project was born out of my passion for music and when creating an e-commerce store, I wanted to be able to sell products I was personally invested in but would also be a viable revenue stream in a very crowded online market.

-As streaming platforms gradually took offer the market, physical music copies seem to be dying out, but Vinyl has seen a strong resurgence in recent years.
-Today, about 85% of mainstream music’s sales are vinyl and Last year saw U.S. revenues exceed $1 billion for the first time since the mid-80s.
-Ever growing interest from younger people has helped drive this, compared to the average buyer of music, buyers of vinyl records are 57% more likely to be aged under 25.
-Buyers clearly still appreciate the bonus of physical ownership in a world of streaming music.
+As streaming platforms have gradually taken over the market, physical music copies seem to be dying out, but vinyl has seen a strong resurgence in recent years.
+Currently, about 85% of mainstream music’s sales are vinyl and last year saw U.S. revenues exceed $1 billion for the first time since the mid-80s.
+Ever growing interest from younger people has helped drive these figures with 57% of the average buyer being under the age of 25.
+Considering this, it is apparent that younger people still appreciate the bonus of physical ownership in a world of streaming music.

-Taking all this information in to account I believe targeting the Vinyl market will help us succeed in our main aim of creating a viable revenue stream.
+Taking all of this information in to account, I believe targeting the Vinyl market will help us succeed in our main aim of creating a viable revenue stream.
 Also, with such a large portion of sales coming from the younger age bracket I think that would offer good longevity, as we can maintain a loyal customer base who can grow with the company.

 Sales are important but we also aim to build a community of likeminded music lovers who can interact with each other.
 The events page was a big part of this, offering customers a chance to meet each other and enjoy local and international talent.
 Adding the comments section will encourage customers to interact and help build that community feel.